Nuclear forensics: Additional Nuclear Forensic Methods

 Numerous additional approaches may be employed in the interrogation of seized nuclear material.
 In contrast to previously mentioned analysis techniques, these approaches have received relatively low attention in recent years in terms of novel advancement, and, typically, require greater quantities of sample.

 Scanning electron microscope

 The scanning electron microscope can provide images of an object's surface at high magnification with a resolution on the order of nanometers.
-A focused beam of energetic electrons is scanned over the sample and electrons that a backscattered or emitted from the sample surface are detected.
+A focused beam of energetic electrons is scanned over the sample and electrons that are backscattered or emitted from the sample surface are detected.
 Images are constructed via measuring the fluctuations of electrons from the sample beam scanning position.
 This data is useful in determining what process may have been employed in the materials production and to distinguish between materials of differing origins.
 Measurement of backscattered electrons elucidate the average atomic number of the area being scanned.
 The emitted, or secondary electrons provide topological information.
 This is a relatively straight forward technique, however samples must be amenable to being under a vacuum and may require pre-treatment.